RJPearson94/terraform-provider-twilio/docs/data-sources/phone_number.md

 ---

-A `voice_and_fax` block supports the following:
+A `voice` block supports the following:

-- `application_sid` - The application SID which should be called on each incoming call or fax
+- `application_sid` - The application SID which should be called on each incoming call
-- `url` - The URL which should be called on each incoming call or fax
+- `url` - The URL which should be called on each incoming call
 - `method` - The HTTP method which should be used to call the URL
 - `fallback_url` - The fallback URL which should be called when the URL request fails
 - `fallback_method` - The HTTP method which should be used to call the fallback URL
 - `caller_id_lookup` - Whether caller ID lookup is enabled for the phone number

-- `receive_mode` - The type of requests (voice or fax) that the phone number can accept
+---

+A `fax` block supports the following:

+- `application_sid` - The application SID which should be called on each incoming fax
+- `url` - The URL which should be called on each incoming fax
+- `method` - The HTTP method which should be used to call the URL
+- `fallback_url` - The fallback URL which should be called when the URL request fails
+- `fallback_method` - The HTTP method which should be used to call the fallback URL

 ## Timeouts